dougmellon/blog/content/posts/notes-data-intensive-applications.md

 Large cloud platforms, such as AWS, prioritize flexibility and elasticity over single-machine reliability.
 This can cause unexpected outages - hence a move toward software that is itself fault tolerant.

+#### Design systems that lower the risk human error:

+- Design them in a way that helps eliminate the opportunities for error by making it simple to do the right thing while making it more challenging to do the wrong thing.
+Find a balance - causing it to be too easy will send people looking for ways to work around your limitations.

+- Separate vulnerable areas from those that can cause failures.

 [1]: https://netflix.github.io/chaosmonkey/